asaylisoy/survival-sim/README.md

 # Survival Sim

-This project is a 3D simulation game developed as part of the **Fachprojekt** course during my university studies.
+This project is a 3D simulation game developed as part of my university studies.

 ## How to Play (Download)
 To play the game on your local machine, navigate to the **Releases** section on the right side of this repository.